CAREamics/careamics.github.io/docs/guides/careamist_api/usage/datasets.md

     not applicable to mnumpy arrays.

-Depending on the type of the data, which is specified in the `data_config` and is compared to the type of `train_data`, the `CAREamicsTrainData` will create the appropriate dataset for both training and validation data.
+Depending on the type of the data, which is specified in the `data_config` and is compared to the type of `train_data`, the `TrainDataModule` will create the appropriate dataset for both training and validation data.

 In the absence of validation, validation data is extracted from training data